cenodis/privafk/README.md

-#Change player privileges even when they are not logged in.
+Change player privileges even when they are not logged in.
+==

 This mod allows you create automatic assignments of privileges.
 Currently privileges are granted or revoked whenever a player logs in.